ehn-dcc-development/hcert-testdata/vproof_spec.md

 ## Issuer Signature

 For the Issuer Signature, one primary and one fallback algorithm is defined.
 The fallback algorithm is only used in the unlikely event the cryptographic strength of the primary algorithm becomes insufficient in providing reliable data integrity protection and origin authentication among the Participants.
-However, it is essential and of utmost importance for the security of the system that all implementations incorporates the fallback algorithm.
+However, it is essential and of utmost importance for the security of the system that all implementations incorporate the fallback algorithm.
 For this reason, both the primary and the fallback algorithm MUST be implemented.

 - **Primary Algorithm** The primary algorithm is Elliptic Curve Digital Signature Algorithm (ECDSA) as defined in (ISO/IEC 14888-3:2006) section 2.3, using the P-256 parameters as defined in appendix D (D.1.2.3) of (FIPS PUB 186-4) in combination the SHA-256 hash algorithm as defined in (ISO/IEC 10118-3:2004) function 4.